jayblunt/MineralExplOrer/README.md

 *WORK IN PROGRESS* - this does not give useful results yet.

+LP.ipynb is where you want to be.
+Skip Optimization.ipynb.

 jupyter-lab notebook to explore optimization for eve ores.
 This uses a subset of T1 ship hulls and some pre-generated data for mineral requirements and ore yields and prices.